omept/reposvc/README.md

 ### Configuration

-All configuration settings (e.g., API keys, database connections) are managed through environment variables defined in the `.env` file.
+All configuration settings (e.g. database connections) are managed through environment variables defined in the `.env` file.

 ### Usage